dm-academy/aitm-labs/Lab 06/Lab-06-instructions.md

 YOU WILL BE GRADED ON THIS LAB.
 It is due by Sunday, March 22.

-## Configuring X windows

-We will spend some time as a class determining whether and how X-windows is working for you all.

-To use X-windows, you need to be logged into seis660 but NOT into a VM.

-If you are going to use X-windows, you should log in with the following options if you are on a Mac:

-    ssh -XC -c blowfish-cbc,arcfour  yourID@seis660.gps.stthomas.edu

-If you are on a PC using Putty or MobaXterm, you will have a checkbox (that may have defaulted to checked) to enable X. You're on your own to figure out compression options.

-The extra options are so that X-windows performs better (they make a big difference!)

-The quickest test for X-windows is to run the command

-    xclock

-If it does not work, it may be an issue with X-windows on the client.
-Macs should have a client already installed, as should the classroom PCs.

-If you are using your own PC, you need to install MobaXTerm.

-Only one person per team needs to have X-windows working for this lab.

 > **Some notes on working as a group**

 > It is important that you all track what is happening on the console.
 Take turns operating the keyboard.
 Each command should be discussed and everyone should be aware that a new command is being issued.
 It is not acceptable to have the strongest technologist in the group simply do the work.

 > Although you will be graded as a group on this assignment, questions regarding it will appear on your individual quizzes and the final.
 So you need to understand what is being done.